On Minority Artist Development Programs

 2. Recognize intersectionality.

-Just because a program identifies a particular identity marker that it seeks to target or focus on, doesn’t mean that the person who applies for and participates in said program is a monolithic robot.
+Just because a program identifies a particular identity marker that it seeks to target or focus on doesn’t mean that the person who applies for and participates in said program is a monolithic robot.
 Rather, it is important to recognize that the needs and objectives that participants have for participating in such programs may differ widely from other program participants, even if they share some surface-level characteristic that the program has ascribed to them.
-A prime example of this came when an opportunity recently arose for me to apply for a minority-based version of one of multiple part-time civic engagement positions.
-I turned it down for a host of reasons, not least of which is that the creation of only a few slots for minority individuals continues institutional strangleholds on resources at the same time as it allows that institutions to be perceived as improving opportunities for minorities despite increasing competition among them.
-Intersectionality is useful here, because it showcases the ways in which multiple aspects of identity must be catered for.
-For those unfamiliar with the term, it is worth investigating further, as it is part and parcel of the discourse used by minority artists on both sides of the Atlantic.
+A prime example of this came when an opportunity recently arose for me to apply for one of multiple part-time civic engagement positions that was oriented towards members of “minority" groups.
+I turned it down for a host of reasons, not least of which is that the creation of only a few slots for “minority” individuals continues institutional strangleholds on resources at the same time as it allows institutions to be perceived as improving opportunities for minorities despite increasing competition among them.
+Intersectionality is useful here, because it showcases the ways in which multiple aspects of identity must be catered to.
+For those unfamiliar with the term, it is worth investigating further, as it is part and parcel of the discourse used by “minority” artists on both sides of the Atlantic.

 What is needed for true artist development is the personalization of attention and resources, meeting artists where they are rather than where a program believes them to be…It’s only through good processes that we end up with good artistic products.